Residential Property Markets and Exposure to Rising Sea Level

 Forty-two percent of the US population resides in shoreline counties.
 Whether and how property and mortgage markets incorporate information on the risk of climate-related sea level rise is therefore an issue of broad significance.

-In Neglected No More: Housing Markets, Mortgage Lending, and Sea Level Rise (NBER Working Paper ), and study the relationship between exposure to sea level rise and changes in housing and mortgage markets over the 2001–20 period.
+In Neglected No More: Housing Markets, Mortgage Lending, and Sea Level Rise (NBER Working Paper 27930), Benjamin J. Keys and Philip Mulder study the relationship between exposure to sea level rise and changes in housing and mortgage markets over the 2001–20 period.
 They focus on the coastal Florida market, where the Union of Concerned Scientists projects that more than one million properties are at risk of chronic inundation due to sea level rise by 2100.
 Their analysis emphasizes tract-level variation in flood risk, and includes data from over 1,380,000 home sales and 2,650,000 loan applications, as well as extensive data on flood insurance premiums and take-up rates.

 The researchers examine whether the post-2013 volume and price trends diverge more from their 2001–12 trends in markets with more exposure to prospective sea level rise than in observationally similar areas with less exposure.
 Three different approaches to selecting “control” areas — synthetic control, nearest neighbor, and generalized propensity score-matching — produce similar results.
 More-exposed markets experienced declines in housing transaction volumes, but comparatively little change in prices, after 2013 relative to observationally similar less-exposed markets.
 By 2018, the most-exposed census tracts in Florida had transaction volumes 16 to 20 percent below their 2001–12 annual averages relative to trends in a matched sample of markets with low exposure to sea level rise.
 These estimates indicate that approximately 16,500 fewer home transactions took place from 2013–18 among the 187 census tracts most exposed to sea level rise relative to counterfactual trends.